matthiasseibold/ThreeDPoseUnityBarracuda/README.md

 ## Installation
 1. Download/clone this repo to your local PC and open the project with Unity 2020.3.31f1.

+2. Open the sample scene under "Assets > Scenes".

-2. Download onnx from our home page by clicking following URL in our HP.</br>
+3. Download onnx from our home page by clicking following URL in our HP.</br>
    https://digital-standard.com/threedpose/models/Resnet34_3inputs_448x448_20200609.onnx
    Place the ONNX model in Assets/Scripts/Model/ and drag-and-drop it to "NN Model" in Gameobject named as "BarracudaRunner" in Inspector view.

+ 4. Press Play

 ## How to make a good estimate?